box/developer.box.com/content/guides/embed/box-embed.md

 The `allow` attribute enables clipboard operations and local network access for Chrome 142+ and Edge 143+.
 While designed for these browser versions, this attribute can be safely included for all browsers.
 Other browsers will ignore it.

-Without this attribute, embedded Box content might not work correctly with Tools, Device Trust, or the clipboard copy button.
+Without this attribute, embedded Box content might not work correctly with Box Tools, Device Trust, or the clipboard copy button.

 <Message type='notice'>
 The Embed Widget Link Generation modal automatically includes this parameter in the generated code.